Can I Buy An Annuity With My IRA or 401k?

-Q. If I decide to roll over my IRA, 401(k), or lump sum pension payment into an immediate annuity, will I be hit with distribution taxes?
+Q. If I decide to roll over my IRA, 401(k), or lump sum pension payment into an annuity, will I be hit with a distribution tax?

 Q. How can I find and purchase an IRA annuity?